WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/procedures.md

 ## Introductory sentences

-In most cases, introduce a procedure with an introductory sentence that initiates procedure that follows.
-If the heading of the content explains what the procedure is, and no additional context is required, then don't include an introductory statement.
+In most cases, introduce a procedure with an introductory sentence that initiates the procedure that follows.
+If the heading of the content explains what the procedure is about, and no additional context is required, then don't include an introductory statement.
 You can introduce a procedure with an imperative statement.

 The introductory sentence can end with a colon or a period.
 Use a period if the introductory content is extended, and a colon if the introductory statement is shorter and immediately precedes the procedure.
 The text preceding the colon must distinctly stand alone as a complete sentence.
 That is, don't introduce a procedure with a partial statement.